Marklogic-retired/marklogic-data-hub/examples/insurance/README.md

 - **AdvantageFlow**: Has steps for ingesting and mapping Advantage customer data.
 - **BedrockFlow**: Has steps for ingesting and mapping Bedrock customer data.
 - **CustomerMastering**: Has a mastering step for matching and merging duplicate customers across the Advantage and Bedrock datasets.

+There is also a flow to enrich data

+- **customEnrichment**: Has steps for ingestion and a custom step to enrich customer data

 You can finish configuring the flows and run the steps to complete the integration.